norcams/docs-enduser/docs/usecase-toturials.rst

       squeue -u ec-[username]
       sstat -j <job-id>

    Create an SSH tunnel from your local machine or NREC instance to the GPU node.
-An SSH tunnel is always required when connecting from your agent harness:
+An SSH tunnel is always required when connecting from your agent framework:

    .. code-block:: console